brihernandez/SimpleWings/README.md

 ![screenshot](Screenshots/wingcurve.png)

-When creating wings, the most important points are the first and last 3.
-These are the ones that most often are directly available in any kind of lift coefficient vs alpha graph, and the ones will most often be adjusting.
-Most of CL graphs will stop a little after the stalling point, at which point air flow becomes unpredictable, but eventually starts following the pattern of a generic flat plate.
-This is represented by the middle 3 points in the default graph and for the most part will not need to be adjusted.
+When creating wings, the most important points are the first and last three.
+These are the ones that most often are directly available in any kind of lift coefficient vs alpha graph, and the ones that you will most often be adjusting.
+Most CL graphs will stop a little after the stalling point, at which point air flow becomes unpredictable.
+Eventually, most wings start to following the lift curves of a generic flat plate.
+This is represented by the middle three points in the default graph and does not usually need to be adjusted.

 ![screenshot](Screenshots/curvegenerator.png)